Updated: 11th August 2022

-I fell in love with Venice the second our eyes met, I’ve stood in awe at Rome’s Colosseum more than once, and I’ve chowed down on the best pizza of my life in Naples.
+I fell in love with Venice the second our eyes met, I’ve chowed down on the best pizza of my life in Naples, and I’ve marvelled at all the things to do in Rome before more than once.
 But it’s the hidden gems of Italy that genuinely have me hooked and returning time and time again, from quaint villages of colourful stacked houses to mirror-like lakes against alpine backdrops, going off the beaten path in Italy truly pays off.

 Be sure to also check out my list of unique and unforgettable experiences to have in Italy!

 Perched against the backdrop of the Dolomiti Lucane, visiting Castelmezzano was a total accident during my recent Southern Italy road trip.
 This stunning Italy hidden gem is well worth the detour from the main road cutting through Basilicata, and it comes paired up with another beauty on the opposite mountain, Pietrapertosa.
 Travelling between the two can be completed on the ‘Flight of the Angel‘ – a high-speed zip wire that connects these two off the beaten path Italian towns together.

 While the town itself is mesmerising, especially when viewed from a distance to admire its unique location, the surrounding area is full of epic hikes, forests and national parks.
 Dating back to the 10th century and with an age-old charm, an overnight stay in Castelmezzaono is undoubtedly on my hit list when I return to Basilicata.

 2. Locorotondo, Puglia

 If you are looking for a beautiful hidden gem in Italy, then Locorotondo is the town for you!